Virus Inhibition by siRNA Optimized by NMR

 Proposed Strategy

-Our approach combines the latest advances in SARS-CoV-2 virology and structural biology to propose efficient and specific molecules active towards a broad range of SARS-CoV-2 current and future variants.
+Our approach combines the latest advances in SARS-CoV-2 virology and structural biology to propose efficient and specific molecules active towards a broad range of current and future SARS-CoV-2 variants.

 Expected Outcomes

-If successful, the project will lead to a class of siRNA with optimized specificity and stability, validated in vitro and ex vivo in a reconstituted human airway epithelial model, and ready for testing towards pre-clinical and clinical stages.
+If successful, the project will lead to a class of siRNA with optimized specificity and stability, validated in vitro and ex-vivo in a reconstituted human airway epithelial model, and ready for testing towards pre-clinical and clinical stages.

 Long-term Applicability